DONKEY0xSHOT/Exclusion-blocker/README.md

 ## Overview

-**Exclusion-blocker** is a simple Windows kernel-mode driver that prevents modifications to registry keys related to Windows Defender exclusions.
+**Exclusion-blocker** is a simple Windows kernel-mode driver that prevents modifications of registry keys related to Windows Defender exclusions.
 This effectively blocks attempts to exclude specific files or directories from Defender scans — a technique frequently used by malware authors to bypass detection.

 ## Registry Keys Monitored